 Mortgage brokers get to help people within their community reach their goal of owning a home.
 This is something particularly special for those who don’t completely fit standard lending policy and gives plenty of feel-good vibes around the work that you do.

 The other great thing about becoming a finance and mortgage broker is that although you need licensing and mortgage broker certification, you don’t have to have a degree.

 Are there any challenges with a mortgage broking career?

-Becoming a mortgage broker is a great career option, but like most things in life, it’s not always easy.
+Becoming a mortgage broker in Australia is a great career option, but like most things in life, it’s not always easy.
 In fact, only 35% of mortgage brokers continue in their second year of broking so getting the foundations right and leveraging your networks can be really important.

 Often in the first year, as is the case with most businesses, you’ll be working long hours and building solid relationships with the banks can take a bit of time.
 You also take some time to build up your commission levels in the first few months.
 The truth is, it often takes between 5 and 10 years to become a successful mortgage broker.

 Being a broker means you will need to have both sales and analytical skills.
 Most people don’t naturally obtain both.
 You are also dealing with huge loans, meaning that there is often a lot at stake.
 All of which can make your job very stressful.

 Becoming a mortgage broker